datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 By using globals we also simplify the process of grabbing the data we need because if you know which concept or type of entity an external system wishes to receive, you can quickly pick the global which stores this concept.
-If you only want to process a specific subset of the global then you can easily use the "rdf:type" to narrow down which entities you want.
+If you only want to process a specific subset of the global then you can easily use the ``rdf:type`` attribute to narrow down which entities you want.
+More on :ref:`special-sesam-attributes_rdf-type` in the next topic :ref:`special-sesam-attributes-1-1`.

 How do globals work?
 ^^^^^^^^^^^^^^^^^^^^